PAL's new web-based support

 sometimes tried first, before a biopsy.

-(However, be aware, only bacterial infections will respond to antibiotics.)
+only bacterial infections will respond to antibiotics.

 "When a node biopsy

-is indicated, excisional biopsy of the most abnormal
+is indicated, an excisional biopsy (removing the

 node will best enable the pathologist to determine a